Robjects-Community/whatismyadapter/PORTAINER_ONLINE_DEPLOYMENT.md

 # On your Docker host
 docker swarm init

-# Then use the original stack file:
+# Then use the Swarm stack file:
-# Compose path: deploy/portainer-stack.yml
+# Compose path: docker-swarm-stack.yml
 ```

 ### Services Won't Start